rodrigopv/now-playing/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+If you are bored:
+- Implement mobile layout
+- Propose some cool feature to add

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)